Plugin Manager - Add / Remove Effects, Generators and Analyzers

-The buttons Disabled, Enabled and New enable you to list only those effects, generators and analyzers in that respective state.
+The buttons Disabled and Enabled enable you to list only those effects, generators and analyzers in that respective state.

 Enabling and disabling